compss211/api-data-collection/README.md

 **Research Question:** How does news coverage of climate change vary across different sources?

 **Your Task:**
-- Use the [NewsAPI](https://newsapi.org/) to collect articles about "climate change"
+- Use the [NewsAPI](https://newsapi.org/) to collect articles about a topic you are interested in
 - Fetch articles from at least 3 different news sources
 - Compare headline sentiment, article length, and publication frequency
 - Analyze patterns: Which sources cover climate change most/least?
 What are common themes?